Honors College

 Experience

 The Honors College regularly partners with the Career Center to offer programs that will help you prepare for your future.
-We work with the Career Center to offer interactive workshops, designed intentionally with Honors students in mind, to help you build a résumé, write a cover letter, prepare for interviewing, decide whether graduate school is for you, discover graduate school resources, apply for internships, network with professionals, etc.
+We work with the Career Center to offer interactive workshops, designed intentionally with Honors students in mind, to help you write a résumé, prepare for interviews, learn about graduate school resources, apply for internships, and network with professionals.
+An ISU Career Coach also holds weekly office hours in the Pickerl Hall lobby and Honors students are welcome to stop by for help with résumé or job search questions.

 The GH 401 Honors thesis experience is intended to: